absmach/magistrala-docs/docs/architecture.md

 In general, there is no constrained put on content that is being exchanged through channels.
 However, in order to be post-processed and normalized, messages should be formatted using [SenML](https://tools.ietf.org/html/draft-ietf-core-senml-08).

+## Edge

+Mainflux platform can be run on the edge as well.
+Deploying Mainflux on a gateway makes it able to collect, store and analyze data, organize and authenticate devices.
+To connect Mainflux instances running on a gateway with Mainflux in a cloud we can use two gateway services developed for that purpose:

+* [Agent][agent.md]
+* [Export][export.md]

+## Unified IoT platform
+Running Mainflux on gateway moves computation from cloud towards the edge thus decentralizing IoT system.
+Since we can deploy same Mainflux code on gateway and in the cloud there are many benefits but the biggest one is easy deployment and adoption - once the engineers understand how to deploy and maintain the platform, they will have the same known work across the whole edge-fog-cloud continuum.
+Same set of tools can be used, same patches and bug fixes can be applied.
+The whole system is much easier to reason about, and the maintenance is much easier and less costly.